Ayn-AI/VeriFast-SDK/ios/README.md

 Eyn.shared.withSteps(withSteps: [.document, .chip, .face])
 ```

-The following combinations of steps are configurable (since chip and face reading required the document step as a pre-condition):
+The following combinations of steps are configurable (since chip and face reading require the document step as a pre-condition):

  *  `[.document]`
  *  `[.document, .face]`